An implicit advection scheme for modeling relativistic shocks with high Lorentz factors: Introduction

-These studies have enriched the field of computational astrophysics with numerical techniques and useful strategies for accurate capturing relativistic shock fronts using both the internal and total energy formulation \citep[e.g.,][]{DeVilliersHawley2003, Mignone_etal2007}.
-Nevertheless, most of the methods appear to encounter severe numerical difficulties whenever the Lorentz factor becomes large, i.e., $~\Gamma \geq 5.$ The reason is that small velocity errors are magnified by $~\Gamma^2$ as they enter the other equations, hence inducing super-proportional errors in the estimation of the other variables.
-Recipes such as further reducing the grid spacing and accordingly the time step size my lead to stagnation of the solution procedure, particularly if the methods used are of time-explicit type.
+These studies have enriched the field of computational astrophysics with numerical techniques and useful strategies for accurate capturing of relativistic shock fronts using both the internal and total energy formulation \citep[e.g.,][]{DeVilliersHawley2003, Mignone_etal2007}. {Nevertheless, most of these methods encounter numerical difficulties when modeling relativistic flows with high Lorentz factors, i.e., $~\Gamma \geq 5.$ In the literature, results of relativistic shock tube problems with merely moderate $~\Gamma-$foctors have been presented \citep[see][and the references therein]{Hawleyetal1984, Aloy1999, Zhang2006, Mignone_etal2007}.

+{ The numerical difficulties associated with modeling flows with high Lorentz factors originate from the small initial velocity errors in the momentum equations.
+These errors correlate with $~\Gamma^2,$ hence they are highly non-linear and may be strongly magnified as the time-iteration proceeds.
+This may give rise to a significant over/under estimation of the other variables.
+Recipes, such as further reducing the grid spacing and/or the time-step size may lead to a stagnation of the solution procedure, in particular if the method used is conditionally stable.}